omarchehab98/io-reboot/README.md

 * Player data is saved on the disk using Advanced Encryption Standard.
 [Source File](https://github.com/omarchehab98/ioreboot/blob/master/Assets/Scripts/Data/Encryption.cs)

 ## Development
-This puzzle game was written when I was in highschool, so it lacks propper documentation.
+This puzzle game was written when I was in highschool, so it lacks proper documentation.

 ## Legal
 Google Play and the Google Play logo are trademarks of Google Inc.